 Resolved, that EASA’s primary investment objective is the preservation of capital and to generate income/cash flow.
 The secondary investment objective is growth of capital.
-A minimum of 50% of the Association’s working capital and bond accounts shall be in federally insured fixed income accounts; the growth fund shall make up no more than 40% of the Association’s total portfolio, which includes all accounts with EASA’s current brokerage firm and accounts held locally at its current bank.
+The growth fund shall make up no more than 40% of the Association’s total portfolio, which includes all accounts with EASA’s current brokerage firm and accounts held locally at its current bank.
 The Association shall maintain a detailed investment policy outlining purpose, types of investments allowed and prohibited, investment allocation percentages, maturity maximums, and investment authority.
 This policy is to be reviewed at least annually by the Executive Committee and approved annually by the Board of Directors.

 Resolved, Resolved, that EASA shall collect email addresses from its members which may be reported on the Association’s website.
 However, under no circumstances will EASA release its members’ email addresses (for sale or otherwise) in an electronic list to any entity other than an EASA chapter or region wishing to promote its respective chapter or regional meeting to members located in its designated territory.
 The exception to this would be release of convention attendees’ emails to exhibitors providing the attendee has “opted in” to receiving exhibitor emails.